 Why should people care?

 When these answers are clear, everything else becomes easier.
+In today fast-moving digital landscape, marketing fundamentals also ensure consistency across every touchpoint.

 The True Purpose of Marketing